sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 "Kresk wants that acorn!
 I Hack and Slash the squirrel!"

-It would be bizzare, but completely within the rules for the GM to write up some stats for the squirrel (1 Stamina, 1 attack power), and begin a melee combat between Kresk and the squirrel, and ask you to flip Strength to resolve the Hack and Slash move.
+It would be bizarre, but completely within the rules for the GM to write up some stats for the squirrel (1 Stamina, 1 attack power), and begin a melee combat between Kresk and the squirrel, and ask you to flip Strength to resolve the Hack and Slash move.